Generic Name: naloxone and oxycodone extended release tablets

 Do not crush, chew, or break a Targiniq ER extended release tablet.
 Swallow it whole to avoid exposure to a potentially fatal dose.

 Targiniq ER is usually taken every 12 hours.
 Take the medicine at the same time each day.

 Do not stop using Targiniq ER suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using Targiniq ER.

 Never crush or break a Targiniq ER pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of oxycodone and similar prescription drugs.

 Store at room temperature, away from heat, moisture, and light.

 Keep track of the amount of medicine used from each new bottle.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-After you have stopped using Targiniq ER, flush any unused pills down the toilet.
+Do not keep leftover Targiniq ER tablets.
+Ask your pharmacist where to locate a drug take-back disposal program.
+If there is no take-back program, flush any unused tablets down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?